Solidie/redeem-code/readme.txt

 == Frequently Asked Questions ==

-= Any limit on how many code can be created? =
+= Any limit on how many redeem code can be created? = There is no limit on how many redeem code can be created.
-No limit

 = Can I sell codes on partners site? =
 Yes.
 That's what the goal of this plugin is mainly.

-= What type of product can redeem codes be sold for? = Any prodcut
+= What type of product can redeem codes be sold for? = Any WooCommerce prodcut that is either simple, variable or variable subscription.

-= Can I sell subscription? =
-Yes, No matter subscription or anything else.
-Applying redeem code will just assign specific variation to a user.

 = How can I suggest new features? =
 You can [create issue](https://github.com/Solidie/redeem-code/issues) on Github repository or write here in [support channel](https://wordpress.org/support/plugin/redeem-code/).